jhellerstein/kvs_zoo/README.md

 A collection of progressively more sophisticated Key-Value Store implementations built with [Hydro](https://github.com/hydro-project/hydro), designed as educational examples for an upcoming book about distributed programming.

-The **KVS Zoo** demonstrates how to build distributed systems using Hydro's global dataflow programming model and a composable server architecture that allows mixing and matching message dispatch strategies, data maintenance strategies, and value semantics to create sophisticated distributed key-value stores from reusable components.
+The **KVS Zoo** demonstrates how to build distributed systems using Hydro's global dataflow programming model and a composable server architecture that allows mixing and matching request-routing layers, replication/cleanup layers, and value semantics to create sophisticated distributed key-value stores from reusable components.

 ## 📚 Background